| In

 reason (ie. pulling it out of "used" kitty litter

-By 1997 we had built enough
+trays, etc.) By 1997 we had built enough

 of a reputation in Oak Cliff (the section of Dallas, TX where